 Living in the Moment

 And even though I love these feelings, living in the moment seems to be a fleeting practice.
 I get distracted, worried, frustrated, discouraged, or stressed.
-I live in the future wondering how long I’ll need to be semi-isolated and wearing masks.
-I want to go back to the ‘way things were’.
-And sometimes I just zone out and watch TV.
+I live in the future, reflect on the past, or sometimes I just zone out and watch TV.

 And then I remember.